Digital Initiatives @ the Library

 Digital Commons at Loyola Marymount University and Loyola Law School, the institutional repository, is an initiative of the William H. Hannon Library and the William M. Rains Library.
 The repository is a central access point for LMU scholarship and creative works, as well as a tool to promote LMU faculty and student research to a global community.

-Through Digital Commons, Systems & Digital Initiatives can help faculty manage, share, and preserve scholarly materials or creative works such as articles, author manuscripts, data sets, reports, audio and video files, working papers, conference papers, presentations, and digital books.
+Through Digital Commons, Systems and Digital Initiatives can help faculty manage, share, and preserve scholarly materials or creative works such as articles, author manuscripts, data sets, reports, audio and video files, working papers, conference papers, presentations, and digital books.
 Digital Commons is also a publishing platform for journals and conferences.
 If you are interested in contributing publications, hosting a conference, or starting a journal, contact firstname.lastname@example.org.

 The William H. Hannon Library supports and facilitates digital scholarship (DS) and digital humanities (DH) on campus.